 The world’s smallest car boot sale is wrapping up in a lay-by.
 A couple milling around a trestle table while being lashed by a gale and horizontal rain are manning the last stall standing.
 Its awnings flap frantically with the howling gusts as their final unsold items are hurriedly placed into the back of their blue saloon before getting drenched.

 Daniel, his mum and baby sister get off by a row of shops, which leads a man who was sat just behind them to say in admiration, “By ‘eck, she’s got some stamina.”
 The bus nods in full agreement.

 The traffic into Glossop is always snarled up at weekends, which makes for a tortuous crawl up the High Street.
 Seeing as we were planning on going there anyway and the stench of mothballs is only becoming more intense, we dive out just before The Globe.
 As with every other time we’ve attempted to pop in during past decade, it hasn’t opened yet.
-We’re not having much luck with pubs so far.

-Undeterred, we cross the road and head for The Oakwood, where on the way we meet the most beautiful dog either of us have ever seen.
+Undeterred, we cross the road and head for The Oakwood, where on the way we meet the most beautiful dog either of us has ever seen.
 I’m no expert on breeds, but at a guess, I’d say it’s a ginger Afghan hound crossed with a dressage horse.
 It must’ve won a rosette at Crufts this past week.